walnuthq/madara-docs/docs/quickstart/use_appchain.md

 ### Create account data

 Starknet Foundry does not have direct functionality to create an account at a deterministic address.
-Until this feature is added, we have to get a bit creative with how we create an account.
+Therefore, we have to get a bit creative with how we create an account.

 Our script below will do the following:
 1. Create a random account entry in the Starknet Foundry account file.
 1. Create a temporary file with the current account file's content.
 1. Replace the random account data with our precalculated data.
-1. Replace the account file with the temp file.
+1. Replace the account file with the temporary file.

 The required parameters for the command are:
 * Account type
   * Used value: `oz`
   * Use a generic OpenZeppelin account type
-* Salt for account creation
-  * Used value: `1`
-  * Use a hardcoded salt value so the account address is deterministic
 * Appchain RPC URL
   * Used value: `http://localhost:9945`
   * This is the default URL.